 - 5 fingers = Enthusiastically accept and support

 - 4 fingers = Accept and support

-- 3 fingers = Accept, but do not support
+- 3 fingers = Accept, but with concern

 - 2 fingers = Not accepting minor concerns

 - 1 finger = Not accepting major concerns

 - Closed fist = Absolutely not accepting (block consensus)

-Members holding up a fist or one or two fingers must share their concerns.
+Members holding up a fist or one or three fingers must share their concerns.
 Consensus is reached when all members hold up three or more fingers.
 A majority of Negotiation Group need to be present for measuring consensus.